 This defines the domains and hosts for VVV to listen on.
-If the vagrant host plugin is installed, your hosts file will automatically be updated when the machine is turned on and off
+If a vagrant host plugin is installed, your hosts file will automatically be updated when the machine is turned on and off.

 This configuration would tell VVV to create a virtual machine with 4GB of RAM and a single CPU core:

 VVV uses VirtualBox by default, but you can set the